hao80206/NutriMate-project/Project Plan.md

 ### 1.2 Project Objectives

-The goal of this project is to create a user-friendly interface for Better Life's Nutritional Food Database.
-This interface will make it easier for users to find and understand detailed nutritional information.
+The goal of this project is to create a user-friendly app for Better Life's Nutritional Food Database, called NutriMate.
+This NutriMate app will make it easier for users to find and understand detailed nutritional information.
 It will include advanced search tools that let users filter and analyze data by food type, nutrient content, and nutritional density, helping them make informed dietary choices.

-The project also features visual aids like pie charts and bar graphs to show the nutritional breakdown of foods clearly.
+NutriMate will also be featuring visual aids like pie charts and bar graphs to show the nutritional breakdown of foods clearly.
 These visuals will help users grasp the information more easily, leading to better dietary decisions.
 The tool will also be useful for dietitians, researchers, and educators, helping with dietary planning and nutritional education.

 Additionally, the project will implement a Daily Nutrition Calculator.
 This tool will enable users to input the foods they have consumed throughout the day and calculate their total nutritional intake.